Site icon Circuit Ideas for You

 Simple AC Mains Powered LED Night Light Circuit

-The circuit cleverly uses a capacitive power supply, a bridge rectifier and a filter capacitor to power the group of LEDs effectively.
+Also, circuit uses capacitor power supply, bridge rectifier and filter capacitor to power LEDs well.

 Circuit Working: